danhenriquex/Data-Science-Project/README.md

 We use Python with some libraries like Pandas, Numpy, Seaborn, Matplotlib and others.

-The main goal of this project is take a dataset and make analyzes.
+The main goal of this project is to take a dataset and make analyzes.